PaulskPt/M5Stack_M5Echo_morse_code/README.md

 During one minute the word "paris" repeatedly will be send in morse code.
 At the end of the test, the number of times the word "paris" was sent will be printed.
 This value represents the speed in morse code (words per minute).
+There are three global variables that determine the speed and the duration of the morse code being send.
+The variable ```dly1``` (unit delay) is created and set in line 94.
+The values of dly3 (character delay) and dly7 (word delay) are derived from variable dly1.
+The value of dly1 determines the speed the morse code will be send.
+In lines 80-93 is a table that shows the relation between the value of dly1 and the morse speed being send.
+For example: when dly1 = 50 (milliSeconds), the morse speed will be 19 words per minute (wpm).

 ```